Dental Implants – Falls Church, VA

 With the help of our experienced in-house periodontist, Dr. Kiani is able to perform every stage of dental implant treatment – from initial consultation to surgical placement to the addition of a final, beautifully customized restoration – right here in-office.
 This means that patients save valuable time that would otherwise be spent traveling to separate practices and are able to remain with a team they already know and trust throughout the care process.

+No two smiles are alike, and as such, there are several factors that can contribute to the cost of dental implants in Falls Church, like the number of teeth that need to be replaced and whether any preparatory procedures are necessary.
 During an initial consultation, we will assess your personal circumstances and provide a projected estimate for dental implant treatment.
-Our goal is to help you feel 100% confident about every aspect of your chosen treatment plan!
+Our goal is to help you feel 100% confident about your decision to replace your lost teeth with dental implants!

 Maintaining & Caring for Your Dental Implants